osu-eesc/cms-docs/user-guide/docs/content-types/user-profile.md

 On the edit screen for your profile, you will see the following fields:

+  - **Appointment scheduling link**: Provide a link visitors can use to schedule an appointment with you (e.g. MS Bookings) if available.
+An orange "Schedule an appointment with me" button will display next to your phone number and other contact info.
   - **Photo**: a photo of yourself.
   - **Tagline**: a sentence or two that displays alongside links to your profile.
 Use this to describe why website visitors would want to contact you, remembering that it may display in many different contexts on the website (in faculty/staff directories, on articles you author, etc.).
   - **Pronouns**: Specify your pronouns.
 Read more about [why pronouns matter](https://lgbt.ucsf.edu/pronounsmatter).